What To Do When You Need Someone To Talk To

 - An online chat room.
 Like online forums, chatrooms are sometimes geared toward those who want to discuss specific topics and would like to give or receive emotional support.

-Joining a support group is a great way to find ongoing support from peers.
-Support groups are often free and can meet online or in person.
-There are support groups that focus on many different topics, including but not limited to anxiety, divorce, depression, physical illness, and substance abuse or substance use disorders.
 Mental health therapy can also help with these concerns, and it is a great option if you need emotional support, need someone to talk to, are experiencing emotional distress, or need help with something that’s affecting your life, such as relationship issues or a mental health condition such as depression.
-A therapist can be an excellent addition to your support system.

-More questions to explore in therapy:
+More questions you might explore in therapy:

 Are there any online resources where I can talk to someone about my problems?